MelGalera/Survival-Analysis-with-R/index.md

 ### I. Project objective

-Breast cancer is the most common cancer diagnosed in women and is the second most common cause of cancer death among women worldwide.
-The primary treatment recommended for most types of breast cancer is surgery because it is the most effective means of breast cancer removal when it is technically feasible to remove it, and recommended in all stages except the last.
+Breast cancer is one of the most common cancer diagnosed in women.
+The primary treatment recommended for most types of breast cancer is surgery as it is the most effective means of breast cancer removal when it is technically feasible to remove it.
+Furthermore, it is recommended in all stages except the last.

-This project was aimed at performing a survival analysis for primary breast cancer patients who have undergone breast cancer surgery based on several factors or variables (patient’s characteristics, tumor characteristics, and treatment received) and provide estimates of each of the variable’s hazard ratios.
+Hence, the objective of this project was to investigate survival of primary breast cancer patients based on several factors or variables (patient’s characteristics, tumor characteristics, and treatment received) and to provide estimates of each of the variable’s hazard ratios.
+The starting point for the survival analysis was the patient’s surgery date.

 <br>